Equivalence between non-Markovian dynamics and correlation backflows

-{\bf \textit{Witnessing non-Markovianity with distinguishability of ensembles.}} Let $\mathcal{E}=\{p_i, \rho_i\}_{i=1}^{n}$ be an ensemble of $n$ states in $\mathcal S (\mathcal{H})$.
-Given the probability distribution $\{p_i\}_{i=1}^n$, we randomly extract a state from $\mathcal{E}$, which subsequently we want to identify.
+{\textit{Witnessing non-Markovianity with distinguishability of ensembles.---}} We apply an $n$-output measurement $\{P_i \}_{i=1}^n$ on a state that we randomly extract from an ensemble $\mathcal{E}=\{p_i, \rho_i\}_{i=1}^{n}$ of states of $\mathcal{S}(\mathcal{H})$.
 The \textit{guessing probability} $P_g(\mathcal{E})$ is the average probability to successfully identify the extracted state with an optimal measurement.
 This quantity is defined as

 where the maximization is performed over the $n$-output POVMs of $\mathcal{B}(\mathcal{H})$.